inaimathi/gtypist-single-space/gtypist.typ

  :You learned first the letters that are most frequently used in the English :language.
 They are repeated over and over again.
  :
  :One space always follows a comma.
-Don't forget there are two spaces between :sentences, no matter what punctuation mark closes the sentence.
  :
- :The colon (:) introduces a list and is followed by two spaces.
+ :The colon (:) introduces a list.
 Finger usage:
  :
  : 'j' for 'y', 'f' for 'r', 'k' for ',', 'd' for 'c', ';' for '?', 'p' and ':'